Second and Third-Trimester Medication Abortion: Induction Abortion

 Other potential complications include uterine rupture (>0.3%), cervical laceration, hemorrhage requiring transfusion (>1%), and infection (1-3%).

-ℹ️ For more information, go to Risks and Side Effects of Abortion
+ℹ️ For more information, go to Risks and Side Effects of Abortion.

 While it is important to be aware of the physical risks, the emotional repercussions also need to be taken into consideration.
-In counseling, we regularly encounter women who wish they had taken the time to listen to their gut instinct.

 Reasons for an Induction Abortion